Welcome to Volume 8 of Executed to Suppress His Message.

 4) God will punish sinners by sending them to eternal punishing in the Devil’s empire of Hell; while those who are obedient to God will go on to eternal happiness in heaven.

 My teenage mind readily accepted this story as a basic outline for the Christian religion.
-And from what I heard at church, it seemed there was little else I needed to learn or do, other than making sure I attended services every week.
+And from what I heard at church, it seemed there was little else I needed to know or do, other than making sure I attended church services every week.

-Thus Christianity seemed to be very simple: I should worship and obey God, overcome sin, and make sure I went to church.
+And therefore, Christianity seemed very simple: I should worship and obey God, overcome sin, and make sure I went to church.
 And if I followed these rules, I would go on to eternal happiness in heaven.
 But if I disobeyed, God would send me to Hell, where I would be tortured and punished for all eternity.

-It’s now been over five decades since those early teenage years.
-And throughout those many years, I attended churches from several Christian denominations.
+It’s now been almost six decades since those early teenage years.
+And throughout those decades, I attended churches from several Christian denominations.
+And within those churches.
 I heard hundreds of sermons explaining what God is doing with humankind.
-But instead of obtaining more understanding, I only learned that Christian denominations often contradict each other over matters of doctrine.
+But instead of gaining more spiritual understanding, I only learned how Christian denominations contradict each other when it comes to matters of doctrine.

-For example, some churches teach that God is a Trinity; while several other denominations deny this doctrine.
+For example, some churches teach that God is a Trinity; while other denominations deny this doctrine.
 Then there are churches which claim the Sabbath is on Sunday; while others claim it’s on Saturday.
-And even though the majority of Christian churches teach the existence of eternal punishing in Hell, a few denominations disagree with this premise.
+And even though the majority of Christian churches teach the existence of eternal punishing in Hell, some denominations disagree with this premise.

-But there are two characteristics that seem common to all Christian churches:
+But there were two characteristics that seemed common to all Christian churches:

 1) Every denomination has its own set of unique Christian doctrines;

-2) The doctrines of one Christian denomination always disagree with at least some of the doctrines of all other denominations — in fact, this is the primary difference that sets one denomination apart from all the others.
+2) The doctrines of one Christian denomination always disagree with at least some of the doctrines taught by all other denominations.
+In fact, it’s this primary difference that sets one denomination apart from all the others.

 All Christians agree that there is only one Messiah.
-And the Messiah preached only one message, which contained a single consistent set of doctrines.
+And this Messiah preached one message, which contained a single and consistent set of doctrines.
 Then four eye-witness apostles recorded the Lord’s teachings in their writings, all of which generally agree with each other.

-So how can there be so many versions of Christian doctrine, when Jesus gave only one set of teachings?
+So how can there be numerous versions of Christian doctrine, when Jesus gave only one set of teachings?

-But after 30 years of my personal spiritual journey, I finally woke up and realized I needed to study the Bible on my own.
-And in doing so, I came to understand how all Christian churches teach doctrines that are different from (and sometimes even contradictory to) the teachings of Jesus Christ.
-And they have to do this, so they can claim to be unique Christian churches.
+It was this realization that convinced the author to start studying the Bible on my own.
+And in doing so, I came to understand that all Christian churches teach doctrines that are different from – and sometimes even contradictory to – the teachings of Jesus Christ.
+And Christian churches must do this, so they can claim to be unique denominations.

-Yet I could have known all this from the beginning, if I had paid attention to what happened in the Garden of Eden.
+And yet I could have known this from the beginning of my Christian calling, if I had paid attention to what happened in the Garden of Eden.

 ~~~~

 Most Christians are familiar with the Garden of Eden story.
-Prominently located at the beginning of the Bible, it relates how the first man and woman rejected God’s instructions, thereby setting an example for what most of humanity would do for thousands of years into the future.
+Prominently located at the beginning of the Bible, this story relates how the first man and woman rejected God’s instructions, thereby setting an example for what most of humanity would do for thousands of years into the future.

-After reading this story, many people conclude there’s little more to this story than the first man and woman demonstrating their carnality and sinful nature, as they refused to follow God’s instructions.
-While others only see an ancient tale created to reinforce the idea that God punishes sinners.
+After reading the Eden story, most people will conclude it’s an account of the first man and woman demonstrating their carnality and sinful nature.
+While a few others might see an ancient tale that reinforces the idea that God punishes sinners.

 But what if the second and third chapters of Genesis contain one of the most important messages God has ever given to Christians?
-Would you be willing to take a second look at the Adam and Eve story?
+Would you be willing to take a second look at this story?

 Many biblical writings use symbols to represent other things.
-For example, Genesis uses the rainbow as a symbol for God’s covenant, while the gospel of John uses a stairway to represent the manner in which angels approach God.
-Then Exodus, Psalms and Revelation use thunder, lightning, clouds and smoke as symbols of God’s majesty.
+For example, Genesis uses the rainbow as a symbol for God’s covenant.
+While the gospel of John uses a stairway to represent the manner in which angels approach God.
+Then in Exodus, Psalms and Revelation, thunder, lightning, clouds and smoke are used as symbols of God’s majesty.

-So in the same manner, the Garden of Eden story uses symbolic imagery to represent many things.
-And we cannot fully understand God’s message within this story, until we determine what these symbols represent.
+And in the same manner, the Garden of Eden story uses symbolic imagery to represent several things.
+And we cannot fully understand God’s message in this story, until we determine what these symbols represent.

 As an introductory example, Genesis 3:1 describes the Devil as a reptilian serpent.
 But notice how God describes the appearance of the Devil, as related by the prophet Ezekiel: